carl-allen/carl-allen.github.io/docs/_posts/2024-12-15-disentanglement.markdown

 **Notation**: un-subscripted probability distributions denote the ground truth and subscripts denote a model of that distribution.

-> TL;DR:
+---

+**TL;DR**:
-> * Disentanglement provably occurs in the _linear_ case ($$p_\theta(x\mid z) = \mathcal{N}(x; Dz,\sigma^2I),\ D\in\mathbb{R}^{n\times m})$$ where analytic solutions are given by [probabilistic PCA (PPCA)][PPCA].
+* Disentanglement provably occurs in the _linear_ case ($$p_\theta(x\mid z) = \mathcal{N}(x; Dz,\sigma^2I),\ D\in\mathbb{R}^{n\times m})$$ where analytic solutions are given by [probabilistic PCA (PPCA)][PPCA].
 However, a VAE with diagonal posterior covariance finds a subset of PPCA's solutions in which latent dimensions $$z_i$$ *map to independent factors of variation* in the data distribution (disentanglement).
-> * Surprisingly, the same rationale behind the linear case (described below) extends to non-linear VAEs where diagonal posterior covariances encourage columns of the decoder's Jacobian to be orthogonal, meaning that independent latent variables pass through the decoder separably and emerge in $$\mathcal{X}$$ over statistically independent sub-manifolds of the decoder-defined manifold.
+* Surprisingly, the same rationale behind the linear case (described below) extends to non-linear VAEs where diagonal posterior covariances encourage columns of the decoder's Jacobian to be orthogonal, meaning that independent latent variables pass through the decoder separably and emerge in $$\mathcal{X}$$ over statistically independent sub-manifolds of the decoder-defined manifold.
-> * That is, independent latent variables over which $p(z)$ factorises are mapped by the decoder to independent components over which the manifold distribution factorises.
+* That is, independent latent variables over which $p(z)$ factorises are mapped by the decoder to independent components over which the manifold distribution factorises.
-> * Since a VAE's objective is maximised if the model distribution matches that of the data, if data are generated under that model - and the ground truth distribution therefore factorises into statistically independent factors - then independent components of the model corresponding to distinct latent variables align with independent components of the data (disentanglement).
+* Since a VAE's objective is maximised if the model distribution matches that of the data, if data are generated under that model - and the ground truth distribution therefore factorises into statistically independent factors - then independent components of the model corresponding to distinct latent variables align with independent components of the data (disentanglement).

+---

 $$
 \begin{equation}